nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 FD_LWMark_Percent(uint32, range 0 to 100, default 50)
-    The percentage of the system-imposed maximum of file descriptors below which Ganesha will not reap file descriptonot reap file descriptors.
+    The percentage of the system-imposed maximum of file descriptors below which Ganesha will not reap file descriptors.

 Reaper_Work(uint32, range 1 to 2000, default 0)
     Roughly, the amount of work to do on each pass through the thread under